a11yphant/a11yphant/Readme.md

 ### Reporting Bugs and Issues

-If you think you've found a bug or accessibility issue, please feel free to contact us.
-Before opening a new GitHub issue, please answer this checklist for yourself:
+If you think you've found a bug or accessibility issue, feel free to open an issue here on GitHub.
+Before opening a new issue, please answer this checklist for yourself:

 1. I ensured that the problem is not just caused by a simple error in my own console
 2. I checked that no GitHub issue was already filed for this bug